Unsupervised Interpretable Basis Extraction for Concept-Based Visual Explanations: Background Related Work

 \subsection{Discovering concept directions in the CNN feature space}

 Discovering interpretable directions \cite{szegedy2013intriguing} in the feature space of a CNN image classifier has been previously studied in the literature.
 In most cases though \cite{alain2016_Understanding_Linear_Classifiers, Zhou_Interpretable_Basis_Decomposition, kim_TCAV, RTCAV}, those directions are directly computed by solving a logistic regression problem that linearly separates CNN's representations based on their concept label.
 Thus, these methods rely on the existence of an annotated image dataset.
-To alleviate the need for concept annotations, Ghorbani et al, \cite{ghorbani_ACE} proposed a method to automatically group semantically similar image patches out of an unlabeled image dataset.
+To alleviate the need for concept annotations, Ghorbani et al. \cite{ghorbani_ACE} proposed a method to automatically group semantically similar image patches out of an unlabeled image dataset.
 The image patches of each group could then be treated as samples coming from the same concept.
 Subsequently, the concept samples may be assigned pseudo-labels and can be used as label-representation pairs to reveal each concept's direction in the feature space of the CNN.
 The latter may be accomplished via solving the respective logistic regression problem.
+Ghorbani's approach, even though automated, remains top-down, automating the process of concept speculation.
 In contrast to \cite{ghorbani_ACE}, our approach is fundamentally different.
-In the proposed work, the thresholded projections of CNN's representations on the learned directions, are sparse.
-Thus, our work directly tries to exploit existing structure in the CNN's feature representations, instead of using pseudo-labels to convert the problem to a supervised one.
+Our work directly tries to exploit existing structure in the CNN's feature representations, instead of using pseudo-labels to convert the problem to a supervised one.